mayankshah1607/Enigma-Microservices/README.md

 # Enigma Microservices
 "Enigma" (by IEEE-VIT) implemented as a microservices architecture using Golang

 > Note : This project is still in development and was implemented as an experiment.
-This may not be used in production.
+This may not be used in production for future versions of Enigma.

 ## Architecture
 ![Architecture](docs/architecture.jpg)